History | Introduction of JIPAD | JIPAD | JIPAD is Japan's largest intensive care database

 About the ANZICS-CORE

-The JIPAD, which generally uses the same diagnostic codes as the APD (Appendix 4 & 5), has partnered with the ANZICS-CORE.
+Partnering with ANZICS-CORE allows the JIPAD to use nearly the same diagnostic codes as APD (Appendices 4 and 5).
 Although these two databases are not identical because of international differences in medical care, our database can be considered a valid global standard for critically ill patients.
 The ANZICS-CORE currently holds international partnerships with the ICNARC in the UK and other organizations in countries such as Hong Kong and Singapore.
 Therefore, further development on a global scale is highly likely.
 Please refer to the website of ANZICS-CORE for further information

 https://www.anzics.com.au/anzics-registries/